Board of Directors

 Within the Portland Police Department, he has served as a Field Training Officer (F.T.O.) for new recruits, a hostage negotiator, a member of the Police Department’s Honor Guard, and as a member for the Department’s Peer Support team.
-He learned about Wreaths Across America about 14 years ago.
-Since learning about it, he has have taken numerous Portland Police Officers, Portland Firefighters and other Maine Law Enforcement agencies to Arlington to volunteer to lay the wreaths.
+He learned about Wreaths Across America in 2003.
+Since learning about it, he has taken numerous Portland Police Officers, Portland Firefighters and other Maine Law Enforcement agencies to Arlington to volunteer to lay the wreaths.
 Each year he has also been able to bring the Cheverus Swimming/Diving team and other members of the Cheverus community and are able to teach them at Arlington about the ultimate sacrifice.